Planning-Inspectorate/appeal-planning-decision/README.md

     git add .
     npm run commit

-## Local Dev Tools

-For convenience, [Redis Commander](https://github.com/joeferner/redis-commander) is included in our `docker-compose.yml` file so you can visit `http://localhost:4004` to see inside the `redis` store.

 # Kubernetes

 The application is deployed to an Azure-managed Kubernetes cluster.
 The cluster is configured with [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)